Efficient Log-Rank Updates for Random Survival Forests: Introduction

-These computational demands are especially challenging for large datasets with long follow-up, now common in modern cohort studies.
-For example, the SEER cancer database \citep{SEER} follows patients for several decades and records numerous high-cardinality predictors (e.g., continuous measures of mitotic rate).
-In such settings, modern statistical learning methods are increasingly deployed to estimate nuisance components for causal quantities \citep{wagerbook}.
-For instance, when estimating heterogeneous treatment effects in time-to-event data with right-censoring, statistical efficiency requires accounting for censoring through doubly robust adjustments \citep{cui2023estimating}.
-These adjustments are necessary to obtain unbiased estimation in the presence of censoring, but they require estimating two conditional survival functions: one for the event process and one for the censoring process.
+These computational demands are especially challenging for large datasets with long follow-up, common in modern cohort studies.
+For example, the SEER cancer database \citep{SEER} follows patients for several decades and records numerous high-cardinality predictors, such as continuous measures of mitotic rate.
+In these settings, modern statistical learning methods are increasingly deployed to estimate nuisance components for causal quantities \citep[see, e.g.,][]{wagerbook}.
+For instance, when estimating heterogeneous treatment effects or regression discontinuity parameters in time-to-event data with right-censoring (e.g., \citet{cui2023estimating, schuessler2026rdd}), accounting for censoring is necessary for unbiased estimation.
+When flexible machine learning estimators, such as random survival forests, are used, this is typically achieved via doubly robust censoring adjustments \citep{robins1994estimation, rubin2007doubly}.
+These adjustments require estimating two conditional survival functions: one for the event process and one for the censoring process.

 To mitigate computational burden, current practice often relies on heuristics, such as restricting the number of events considered, subsampling split points, or screening covariates.
 Motivated by this bottleneck, we seek an algorithmic solution closer in spirit to Breiman's original one-pass scanning step by leveraging approximations.
 Deriving efficient update rules for the log-rank statistic is complicated by its variance calculation.
 In early work studying survival trees, \citet{leblanc1993survival} noted that such updates are possible for the numerator of the statistic, while \citet{leblanc1995step} later noted variance approximations that could enable constant-time updates of the denominator.